 If you are clearing out a storage space or tackling major clutter issues, you may want to try the “zone” tactic.

 The zone method of cleaning a messy room is self-explanatory.
 You target the bedroom by tackling different areas.
 This method is effective if you are cleaning out a room previously used as storage or for another reason has tons of items to go through.
 The zone method will help you stay organized so you can properly sort and clean items.

 For the zone method, you should start with the beds or the surface area of dressers, so you have more room to work as you complete each task.
 Save the closets and inside of dressers for last.

 Sort items as you go through each area.
-Toss garbage (including papers, torn clothing, broken toys and other items you cannot donate) into a sack.
-Set any papers aside you need to shred.
+Toss garbage (including papers, torn clothing, broken toys, and other items you cannot donate) into a sack.
+Set any papers aside that you need to shred.
 Toss dirty laundry into a basket and place items you want to donate into a donation box.
 Create storage containers as you go and place items in labeled boxes for easier access later on.

 Completely finish each area (including wiping down the top and outside of dressers) as you go.
-Once you have gone through each area, make the beds, wipe down the windows, blinds, doorways, and run the vacuum.
+Once you have gone through each area, make the beds, wipe down the windows, blinds, and doorways, and run the vacuum.